 if any material representation either Party makes in this Agreement becomes, after the date of this Agreement, materially inaccurate, or is discovered to have not been materially accurate when made,

-then the Party to whom the representation or warranty was made, or to whom the obligation was due (the "Nondefaulting Party"), may, in addition to any other remedies that may be available to it at law or in equity, terminate this Agreement upon thirty (30) days advance written notice to the other Party (the "Defaulting Party"), such thirty (30) day period to commence on the date of the Nondefaulting Party's receipt of such written notice.
+then the Party to whom the representation or warranty was made, or to whom the obligation was due (the "Nondefaulting Party"), may, in addition to any other remedies that may be available to it at law or in equity, terminate this Agreement upon thirty (30) days advance written notice to the other Party (the "Defaulting Party"), such thirty (30) day period to commence on the date of the Nondefaulting Party's receipt of such written notice; provided, however, there shall be no cure period for a breach of Seller's covenant pursuant to Section 3.04(a).
 If, by the end of the thirty (30) day period, the Defaulting Party has cured the breach, misrepresentation, or default, then the default ceases to exist, and this Agreement shall not be terminated.
 For any breach, misrepresentation, or default other than the payment of money, if such breach, misrepresentation, or default cannot reasonably be cured within thirty (30) days, and if the Defaulting Party begins work or other efforts to cure the breach, misrepresentation, or default within thirty (30) days after receipt of the notice and continues to prosecute the curative work with reasonable diligence until the curative work is completed, and if as a result the breach, misrepresentation, or default is cured within sixty (60) days after the receipt of the notice, then the breach, misrepresentation, or default specified in the notice ceases to exist, and this Agreement shall not be terminated.

 The rights to terminate this Agreement contained in this Section 5.03 are in addition to the rights to terminate this Agreement given in other Sections of this Agreement, and the rights of a Party to cure a default under Section 5.03(a) do not apply to the termination rights granted in Section 5.01.